 Literacy unlocks potential, not just for individuals but for our entire economy.

 In her latest op-ed for the Financial Post, Mélanie Valcin, our President and CEO, highlights how boosting literacy across Canada can drive economic resilience and build a more equitable society.
-This piece is a call to action for policymakers, employers, and all of us to see literacy as a smart, future-focused investment.

 Read the article